ottopeczWork/async-programming-presentation/README.md

 > - Single threaded
 > - Multi threaded

-+ Works the same both in the browser and Node
++ The behaviour of the event loop is similar in the browser and in Node.js
 + In the browsers does couple of things like:
 1. Parsing HTML
 2. Executing JavaScript code in script elements